yzou2/CBST/README.md

 0. [Note](#note)

 ### Introduction
-This repository contains the self-training based methods described in the paper ["Unsupervised Domain Adaptation for Semantic Segmentation via Class-Balanced Self-Training"](http://openaccess.thecvf.com/content_ECCV_2018/papers/Yang_Zou_Unsupervised_Domain_Adaptation_ECCV_2018_paper.pdf).
+This repository contains the self-training based methods described in the paper ["Domain Adaptation for Semantic Segmentation via Class-Balanced Self-Training"](https://arxiv.org/pdf/1810.07911.pdf).
 Self-training (ST), Class-balanced self-training (CBST) with Spatial Priors (CBST-SP) are implemented.
 CBST is the core algorithm for the 1st and 3rd winner of [Domain Adaptation of Semantic Segmentation Challenge in CVPR 2018 Workshop on Autonomous Driving (WAD)](http://wad.ai/challenge.html).

 ### Requirements:
 The code is tested in Ubuntu 16.04.
 It is implemented based on [MXNet 1.3.0](https://mxnet.apache.org/install/index.html?platform=Linux&language=Python&processor=GPU) and Python 2.7.12.
 For GPU usage, the maximum GPU memory consumption is about 7GB in a single NVIDIA TiTan Xp.